-The Topping L30 is a compact 3.5W capable single-ended headphone amplifier and pre-amplifier using trickle-down technology from the flagship A90.
+Our review of the Topping L30, which is a compact 3.5W capable single-ended headphone amplifier and pre-amplifier using technology from the flagship A90.
 It is priced at $139.

 Disclaimer: The Topping DL30 sent to us is a sample in exchange for our honest opinion.
 We thank the team at Shenzhen Audio for giving us this opportunity.